How Can Institutional Share Ownership Be Over 100%?

 Is Hammond Power Solutions (TSE: HPS.A) Stock About to Be Shorted?

-One stock currently appearing on FactSet with institutional ownership exceeding 100% is Hammond Power Solutions Inc. (TSE: HPS.A).
+An example of a stock appearing on FactSet with institutional ownership exceeding 100% is Hammond Power Solutions Inc. (TSE: HPS.A).

 First, check the short interest (SI).
 High short interest is a clue that something is up.
 However, the short interest in Hammond Power Solutions is practically non-existent.